schiessle/shareLinkCreator/README.md

 ==================

 This script can be integrated in the Thunar file manager as a "custom action".
-It is possible that the program also works with other file managers which provide similar possibilities, e.g Nautilus.
-But until now it was only tested and used with Thunar.
+The program should also works with other file managers which provide similar possibilities to integrate shell scripts.
+I developed and used this script with Thunar only but I got some feedback that it also works nicely with Dolphin and Nautilus.

 If you configure the "custom action" in Thunar, make sure to pass the paths of all selected files to the program using the "%F" parameter.
 The program expects